Robert B. Levy, Ph.D.

 Description of Research

 The laboratory is also interested in the process of engraftment following BM.
 These studies examine the presence of defined donor progenitor cell populations (lineage committed and more primitive multi-lineage stem cells) and peripheral chimerism in recipients post-transplant.
-They are interested in understanding the mechanisms used by: (a) donor lymphoid cells for their facilitation and support of progenitor cells and engraftment after transplant, and (b) barrier cells in the host which inhibit progenitor cells annd engraftment.
-Strategies applying the administration of T regulatory cells or the expansion of residual Treg cells which survive the transplant via targeting CD25 in vivo are being used to inhibit the resistance response and facilitate engraftment and tolerance.
+The objective is to understand the mechanisms used by: (a) donor lymphoid cells in their facilitation and support of progenitor cell engraftment, and (b) barrier cells in the host which inhibit such engraftment.
+Strategies applying the administration of T regulatory cells and / or the expansion of residual Treg cells which survive the transplant via targeting CD25 in vivo are being used to inhibit the resistance response and facilitate engraftment and tolerance.
 Dr. Levy's studies involve collaborative interactions with Drs.
-Podack, Malek, Bayer, Gilboa, Komanduri, Barredo and the Perez and Bhattacharya laboratories (Department of Opthalmology) involving eye disorders.
+Podack, Malek, Gilboa (Microbiology and Immunology), Komanduri, Wieder (Medicine), and Perez (Ophthalmology).

 - Demostrated that combination of vaccination using hsp transfected tumor cells together with IL-2 delivered as a complex with anti-IL-2 mAb elicits rapid and potent anti-tumor immunity in mice administered following autogous HSCT.